TylersHub/AI-TEXT-EDITOR/README.md

-# AI-TEXT-EDITOR
+# HungryText

-A group project based on an AI text-editor for CSC 322 Software Engineering Course
+A group project based on an LLM-powered text editor, for CCNY's CSC 322 Software Engineering course.